deejaygeroso/apollo-express-boilerplate/README.md

 `NOTE:` Make sure you have no running mongo on your docker container.
 If you did step two then you should stop that container using `docker stop <container-id>`.
 Use `docker ps` to view running containers and get the id of the container you want to stop.

+`IMPORTANT:` Update your mongo url in `.env` and change it to `MONGO_URL=mongodb://mongo:27017`.
+This will allow your application container to connect to your mongo container.

 ```
 docker-compose up --build -d